Post

 env:

-# secrets.GITHUB_TOKEN is a Token automatically generated during GitHub Actions execution (with github-actions identity), no need to set it in Secrets, it has some GitHub Repo API Scopes permissions
+# secrets.GITHUB_TOKEN is a Token automatically generated during GitHub Actions execution, no need to set it in Secrets, it has some GitHub Repo API Scopes permissions

 GH_TOKEN: ${{ secrets.GITHUB_TOKEN }}